goldsteinrazvan/php-test/README.md

 - Run `composer install` in project root.

 ## How to run
-- Will be added later.
+- Run `php public/index.php` in your terminal.

 ## How to test
 - Run `vendor/bin/phpunit`.